HomePlayersCarlos Alcaraz Profile: Grand Slam Record, Ranking, Career

 Career Overview

-Alcaraz grew up in a tennis family, starting at age four under his father’s guidance at the Real Sociedad Club de Campo in Murcia.
-He joined Juan Carlos Ferrero’s academy at 15, turning pro a year later.
+Alcaraz grew up in a tennis family, starting on the court at the age of four under the guidance of his father at the Real Sociedad Club de Campo in Murcia.
+He joined Juan Carlos Ferrero’s academy at 15 and turned professional the following year.

-His breakthrough came in 2020 with his ATP debut at the Rio Open, where he notched his first win as the first player born in 2003 to do so.
-By 2021, he claimed his maiden ATP title at Umag and reached the US Open quarterfinals, upsetting Stefanos Tsitsipas.
+His breakthrough came in 2020 with his ATP debut at the Rio Open, where he became the first player born in 2003 to win an ATP-level match.
+By 2021, he had claimed his maiden ATP title at Umag and reached the US Open quarterfinals as a teenager, upsetting Stefanos Tsitsipas along the way.

-In 2022, Alcaraz surged to prominence, winning five titles including his first Grand Slam at the US Open, defeating Casper Ruud in the final.
-That victory made him the youngest world No. 1 ever at 19 years and 130 days, and he finished the year as the top-ranked player.
-He added Masters 1000 wins in Miami and Madrid, becoming the youngest champion at both.
+In 2022, Alcaraz surged to the front of the men’s tour, winning five titles including his first Grand Slam at the US Open, where he defeated Casper Ruud in the final.
+That victory made him the youngest world No. 1 in the history of the ATP rankings at 19 years and 130 days, and he closed the year as the year-end No. 1.
+He added Masters 1000 titles in Miami and Madrid, becoming the youngest champion at both events.

 Playing Style